joshwnj/react-visibility-sensor/README.md

 - `onChange`: callback for whenever the element changes from being within the window viewport or not.
 Function is called with 1 argument `(isVisible: boolean)`
 - `active`: (default `true`) boolean flag for enabling / disabling the sensor.
 When `active !== true` the sensor will not fire the `onChange` callback.
 - `partialVisibility`: (default `false`) consider element visible if only part of it is visible.
 Also possible values are - 'top', 'right', 'bottom', 'left' - in case it's needed to detect when one of these become visible explicitly.
 - `offset`: (default `{}`) with offset you can define amount of px from one side when the visibility should already change.
-So in example setting `offset={{direction: 'top', value:10}}` means that the visibility changes hidden when there is less than 10px to top of the viewport.
-Setting offset automatically disables the `partialVisibility`
+So in example setting `offset={{top:10}}` means that the visibility changes hidden when there is less than 10px to top of the viewport.
+Offset works along with `partialVisibility`
 - `minTopValue`: (default `0`) consider element visible if only part of it is visible and a minimum amount of pixels could be set, so if at least 100px are in viewport, we mark element as visible.
 - `intervalCheck`: (default `true`) the default usage of Visibility Sensor is to trigger a check on user scrolling, by checking this as true, it gives you the possibility to check if the element is in view even if it wasn't because of a user scroll
 - `intervalDelay`: (default `1500`) integer, number of milliseconds between checking the element's position in relation the the window viewport.
 Making this number too low will have a negative impact on performance.
 - `scrollCheck`: (default: `false`) by making this true, the scroll listener is enabled.
 - `scrollDelay`: (default: `250`) is the debounce rate at which the check is triggered.
 Ex: 250ms after the user stopped scrolling.
+- `resizeCheck`: (default: `false`) by making this true, the resize listener is enabled.
+Resize listener only listens to the window.
+- `resizeDelay`: (default: `250`) is the debounce rate at which the check is triggered.
+Ex: 250ms after the user stopped resizing.
 - `containment`: (optional) element to use as a viewport when checking visibility.
 Default behaviour is to use the browser window as viewport.
 - `delayedCall`: (default `false`) if is set to true, wont execute on page load ( prevents react apps triggering elements as visible before styles are loaded )